All about KiwiSaver – and who it’s for

 Payments will be a dollar amount rather than a percentage.
 Currently, there is no minimum annual contribution for members of the Aon KiwiSaver Scheme.

-Remember, if you contribute at least $1,042.86 each year, you may be eligible for the member tax credit.
+Remember, if you contribute at least $1,042.86 each year, you may be eligible for a government contribution.

 You can contact our helpdesk on 0800 266 463 to discuss your contribution options in more detail.

 KiwiSaver is all about saving for your retirement, so generally, your savings are locked in until you’re 65 or older.

 You may, however, be able to make an early withdrawal of some or all of your money under certain circumstances, if you’re:

 - buying your first home;

 - suffering significant financial hardship; or